1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Stool Studies

-Your stool is analyzed to rule out infections and assess digestive function.
+The stool analysis is performed to rule out infections and establish the digestive capacity.

 Imaging Studies

-• MRI enterography offers high-resolution images of the small bowel.
+• MRI enterography offers images which are of high resolution of the small bowel.

 Endoscopy with Biopsy